 As we have discovered, Dover White works well for interior walls and cabinets, but it is actually most used on exteriors.
 Like I always mention, paint colors get significantly lighter on exteriors so make sure to test them out first.
 Dover White looks like more bright white on an exterior, but still has some warmth to it.
 I love it as the main body color for a farmhouse style feel as pictured below.

 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 The Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Dover White or one the other awesome colors below!
+Get started now with Dover White!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!

 Leave me a comment if you have Dover White in your home or would like to try it.
 I would love to hear from you!
 Also, stay tuned for the next featured color from the Color Wheel…

 Dover White had the spotlight, but I also wanted to highlight a color from the Color Wheel update, White Mint.
 It is no secret (if you have read my posts!) that I love blues and greens.
 I am just drawn to the cooler colors!
 So, as I was finishing up the colors for this week, I naturally feel in love with White Mint.
 I love this nursery that I found painted in this soft minty color.
 The accents that were paired with White Mint are perfection for this girly-girl nursery!